 Next, we will print the spray template. (see our pre-drawn sprinkler templates)

-On the graph locate the rotors measuring 40 feet.
-Then cut each circle out with a pair of scissors.
+On the graph locate the rotors,water saver MP 2000 measuring 40 feet (or smaller heads) and cut out each circle with a pair of scissors.

-Then we need to cut two of the sprays in and in half again if necessary for smaller areas.
-Since our Rotors allow adjustable spray angles from 40-360 degrees we can keep certain areas dry by spraying outward.
+Then we need to cut two of the sprays in and in half again if necessary for sidewalks and fence areas.
+Since our Rotors and MP heads allow adjustable spray angles we can keep certain areas dry by spraying outward.

 Tracing your spray patterns